Qiksar/qiksar/README.md

 # WELCOME TO THE QIKSAR DEMO APP

-The worlds worst exmample of cyber security!
+The worlds worst example of cyber security!

 Here is how to login: